-31.3 Options to manage the report
+Options to manage the report

-Hanley and Upton Educational Trust schools will consider every report on a case-by-case basis.
+Hanley Castle High School will consider every report on a case-by-case basis.
 When to inform the alleged perpetrator(s) will be a decision that should be carefully considered.
 Where a report is going to be made to children's social care and/or the police, then, as a general rule, we will speak to the relevant agency and discuss next steps and how the alleged perpetrator(s) will be informed of the allegations.
-However, as per general safeguarding principles, this does not and should not prevent any school from taking immediate action to safeguard children, where required.
-There are four likely scenarios to consider when managing any reports of sexual violence and/or sexual harassment:-
+However, as per general safeguarding principles, this does not and should not us from taking immediate action to safeguard children, where required.
+There are four likely scenarios to consider when managing any reports of sexual violence and/or sexual harassment.